 The interoperability between AI agents across multiple personal devices creates a synergistic ecosystem capable of executing complex tasks beyond individual agent capabilities.
 For instance, heterogeneous devices belonging to the same user - despite variations in hardware specifications, operational contexts, and functional capacities - can form an intelligent collective through shared user subscription profiles and consent-based authorization frameworks.

+The AI agents are able to provide the intent to request services on behalf of the user or subscriber.
+However, not all intents are feasible.
+By checking the feasibility of the received intent, the network can avoid wasting resources to achieve the task that is not supported by the network.
+This process can also help the AI agent of the user or subscriber to learn to provide feasible intent in the future.

 6.X.2 Pre-conditions

 Jack owns multiple smart devices, including a cell phone, a smart watch, and three smart speakers.
 Recently, Jack bought a car.
 All these devices have AI agents aboard.
+The AI agent can send intent to the network on behalf of the user.

 6.X.3 Service Flows